orbitdb/field-manual/README.md

 - [Part 4: What comes next?](./04_What_next)
 - [Appendices](./05_Appendices)

-## Usage
+## Getting the book

-You can download a copy of the book from this repository, either in the releases section or directly from the code.
+You can download a copy of the book for here, available for download in the following free formats:

-Currently, The OrbitDB Field Manual is available for download in the following "free as in freedom" formats:

 - [PDF](./dist/Book.pdf)
 - [EPUB](./dist/Book.epub)